claimed-framework/claimed/docs/new_backbone.md

 Once these steps are complete, you may instantiate your model in the config file and pass it to the `PrithviModelFactory`

-### Example

-You can see an example of this for the Swin3D model in the `swin3d` directory.
-Specifically files `swin3d_backbone.py` for adapting the class and `swin3d.py` for adding `feature_info`.
-The file `benchmark_new_backbone.yaml` demonstrates how to instantiate the model within a config file.

 ## 2. Register the model with timm